RUB-NDS/WS-Attacker/README.md

 $ mvn clean package -DskipTests
 ```

-Afterwards, you are able to go to the runnable directory and execute WS-Attacker:
+Afterwards, you are able to go to the runnable directory and execute WS-Attacker (with Java 7 - 10):

 ```bash
 $ cd runnable
 $ java -jar WS-Attacker-1.9-SNAPSHOT.jar
 ```
+In Java 11+ add missing JARs to class path, otherwise you will get `java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException`

 ## WS-Attacker Usage

+If WSDL web services discovery is not possible (e.g. due to hardening) but you have the WSDL file locally (and the corresponding XSD file), you can import them as follows.<br>
+On Windows copy all to `C:/Users/User/workspace/`

+Now in the tab "WSDL Loader" enter `file:///C:/Users/User/workspace/Service.wsdl` and press the Load button

+Hint: Check the WSDL file for an XSD import if they are relative or directly loaded.<br>
+Change:<br>
+`<xsd:import namespace="https://....." schemaLocation="https://domain/path/ServiceTypes.xsd" />`
+into locally import, relative to the WSDL location:<br>
+`<xsd:import namespace="https://....." schemaLocation="ServiceTypes.xsd" />`

 You can find the latest documentation on XML Signature Wrapping and DoS attacks here:
 https://sourceforge.net/projects/ws-attacker/files/WS-Attacker%201.3/Documentation-v1.3.pdf/download